MSH-trojan/Java/Object-Oriented-Programming/Graphics/JFrame/JPanel/Panel_Demo_1/ReadMe.md

 # Java_21_Panel_Demo_1

+Program shows that how panels are displayed in the container. each panel can have different layouts and different gui components within them.

 ## Overview

 1 - This program is showing the basics of a JPanel that we can use in this regard to have different parts